AngellusMortis/pyunifiprotect/README.md

 Following traditional [twelve factor app design](https://12factor.net/), the perfered way to provided authentication credentials to provided environment variables, but CLI args are also supported.

+Please note that MFA codes are not supported by this library.

 #### Environment Variables

 ```bash